No boundaries in our courtrooms!

 Judge Jennifer Elliot:

-I find that there is undue influence in the case.
+I find that there is an undue influence in the case.

-There are enough ethical problems don’t add to the problem.
+There are enough ethical problems that don’t add to the problem.

 If that’s not an ethical problem I don’t know what is.

-Court is charged to making sure that justice is done.
+The court is charged with making sure that justice is done.